-The peritoneum is a double layer of tissue that surrounds the abdominal cavity and the organs in the abdominal cavity.
-It is part of the mesothelium of the body and is affected in some cases of mesothelioma.
-Cancer of the peritoneum is the second most common type of mesothelioma, and it is very rare.
-Like pleural mesothelioma, which affects the mesothelium in the chest cavity, peritoneal mesothelioma is most often associated with asbestos exposure as a cause.
+The peritoneum is a double layer of tissue that surrounds the abdominal cavity and the organs inside.
+This layer is part of the mesothelium and is affected in some cases of mesothelioma.

-One of the potential complications of this type of cancer is a buildup of fluid between the two layers of the peritoneum.
-The fluid is called ascitic fluid and at normal levels it provides lubrication and has an anti-inflammatory role in the abdomen.
+One of the potential complications of this cancer is a buildup of fluid between the two layers of the peritoneum.
+Called ascitic fluid, at normal levels, it provides lubrication and has an anti-inflammatory role.
 An abnormal buildup of the fluid is called ascites.
-Cancer in the abdomen may cause this condition because the tumors disrupt the lymphatic system, which would normally control fluid buildup.
-Mesothelioma tumors also weaken the cells in the wall of the abdomen, which would typically block the buildup of ascitic fluid.

 The Paracentesis Procedure

-A paracentesis is a relatively simple surgical procedure that only requires local anesthetic and is performed by inserting a needle into the abdomen to drain the fluid.
-The procedure can be done in the hospital or a doctor’s office.
+A paracentesis is a relatively simple surgical procedure.
+This procedure only requires a local anesthetic and is performed by inserting a needle into the abdomen to drain the fluid.
+Paracentesis can be performed in the hospital or a doctor’s office.

-The patient either sits or lies down and has a needle inserted into the abdomen after the injection of a local anesthetic to numb the area.

-The length of the procedure varies depending on how much fluid must be drained, but typical times are between 20 and 30 minutes.
-Recovery does not take long, but a patient may stay in the doctor’s office or hospital for an hour or two to be monitored for any potential complications caused by the paracentesis.
+The length of the procedure varies, depending on how much fluid must be drained.
+Typical times range between twenty and thirty minutes.
+Procedure recovery is quick, although a patient may stay in the doctor’s office or hospital for an hour or more for monitoring.

 Paracentesis for Mesothelioma

 The risks associated with paracentesis are low.
-This is a fairly simple procedure that does not require general anesthesia.
-Some of the rare but possible complications are infections, leaking at the site of the needle insertion, internal bleeding, puncturing of a blood vessel, perforation of organs like the stomach, bladder or intestines, and low blood pressure.
+The procedure is simple and does not require general anesthesia.
+Rare complications include infection, leaking at the needle insertion site, internal bleeding, puncturing blood vessels, low blood pressure, and perforation of organs like the stomach, bladder, or intestines.